Join me!

 What are the Main Differences Between a Douglas Fir vs Fraser Fir?

 Both the Douglas fir and Fraser fir can last a long time in the home and are some of the best Christmas trees.
-Fraser firs tend to be a slender and work well in small rooms as their branches turn slightly upward.
+Fraser firs tend to be slender and work well in small rooms as their branches turn slightly upward.
 A Douglas fir will appear slightly bushier and wider.

 Due to their soft needles, both trees can withstand the heat of being inside a home.
 Fraser fir has slightly shorter needles measuring ½ to 1 inch long while Douglas fir’s needles measure 1-1.5 inches.
 They have a similar dark green colour, though Douglas firs tend to have worse needle retention.
 Their lower price point reflects that.